microsoft/dstoolkit-kg-search/README.md

 ## Getting Started

-### Infrastructure Setup
+### Infrastructure setup

 Below is the architecture used by this solution.
 Both App Services are running a Flask application.
-One can extend it based on the actual requirement.
+You can reuse/replace it based on your scenario.
+You can also add more components to the solution.
 For example, it is natural to adding tool like Azure Data Factory to orchestrate the data ingestion part.
 ![img](docs/media/architecture.PNG)

 Provision the following Azure resources in your own subscription: